Region 3 Bylaws

 - to work cooperatively with other student groups to meet these objectives.

-3.2 The membership is further limited to those students mentioned in Rule 3.1 who are members in good standing of the AMA.
+3.2 Membership is further limited to those students mentioned in Rule 3.1 who are members in good standing of the AMA.

 3.3 Terms of and the eligibility for the membership in the AMA shall be governed by the bylaws of the AMA.

-3.4 No dues in addition to those paid to the AMA shall be required to be a member.
+3.4 No dues, beyond those paid to the AMA for their membership, shall be required to be a member of Region III.

-3.5 Each chapter in the Region shall contribute annually for the purpose of funding the Region Meeting.
+3.5 Each section in the Region shall contribute annually for the purpose of funding the Region Meeting.

-4.1 Region III shall have the following Officers: Chair, Vice Chair, Secretary/Treasurer, Recruitment Chair, and Community Service Chair.
-These offices shall constitute the Region III Executive Committee.
-Additionally, the Immediate Past Chair serving as a non-voting member.
-The Region Advisor will also serve as a voting member of the Executive Committee.
+4.1 Region III shall have the following Offices: Chair, Vice Chair, Secretary, Recruitment Chair, and Community Service Chair.
+These offices, in addition to the Immediate Past Chair, shall constitute the Region III Executive Committee.

 4.1.1 Responsibilities of the Chair shall include:

-- Encourage the development of local MSS chapters in educational programs accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA) where local chapters do not exist and the development of state MSS sections in states where they do not exist.
+- Encourage the development of local MSS sections in educational programs accredited by the Liaison Committee on Medical Education (LCME) or the American Osteopathic Association (AOA) where local sections do not exist and the development of state MSS sections in states where they do not exist.

 - Encourage the organization of regional conferences as effective mechanisms of increasing communication among its members.